Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Mixed autonomy

 \section{Mixed autonomy}

-\newCathy{ To make headway towards understanding the complex integration of AVs into existing transportation and urban systems, this article introduces the problem of mixed autonomy to frame the study of partial adoption of autonomy into an existing system.
-Although mixed autonomy technically subsumes isolated and full autonomy, both are still important and active areas of research and will often lead to more efficient algorithms for specialized settings.
-However, we observe that there are important robotics problems that are not addressed by either body of approaches, and thus formulate the problem of mixed autonomy traffic and propose a suitable methodology.

-For a particular type of autonomy (e.g. AVs, traffic lights, roadway pricing), we define \textit{mixed autonomy} as the intermediate regime between a system with no adoption of autonomy and a system where the autonomy is employed fully.
-For example, in the context of AVs, full autonomy corresponds to 100\% vehicles being autonomously driven, so mixed autonomy corresponds to any fraction of vehicles being autonomously driven.
-In the context of traffic lights, full autonomy corresponds to all traffic lights having automated signal control, so mixed autonomy corresponds to any fraction of traffic lights being automated; the other lights could follow some different pre-programmed rules or could not be utilized at all.
-As the examples allude, mixed autonomy must be defined alongside its boundary conditions of no autonomy and full autonomy as well as its system context.
-For example, the full system context could be a segment of roadway, a full road, or a entire urban region.
-Mixed autonomy differs from the previously studied cases in two important ways.
+To shed light into the progression of impacts that AVs may have as they are adopted into transportation systems, this article introduces the problem of \textit{mixed autonomy}: that is, given a traffic system with a fraction $p$ of AVs, what level of performance is achievable under utility function $U_p(\cdot)$?
+More generally, for a particular type of \textit{autonomy}, or advanced automation, (e.g. AVs, traffic signals, roadway pricing), mixed autonomy is the intermediate regime between a system with no adoption of autonomy and a system where autonomy is fully employed.
+For example, in the context of AVs, full autonomy corresponds to 100\% of vehicles being autonomously driven, no autonomy corresponds to 0\% AVs, and mixed autonomy corresponds to some fraction $p$ of vehicles being AVs.
+In this article, we take $U_p(\cdot)$ to be the average velocity of the system.